A full characterization of invariant embeddability of unimodular planar graphs: Embeddings of URPG's into and

 \begin{proof}[Proof of Proposition \ref{prop:triangularization}] By Theorem \ref{theorem:unimodular_combinatorial_embedding_1_acc} we can start with a unimodular random combinatorial embedding $\pi$ of $G$ with $\acc(G, \pi) \leq 1$.
-Based on this we can construct the triangulation $(G^+,o^+)$ as in \cite[Theorem 2.2]{benjamini2019invariant}, the resulting $G^+$ has finite expected degree, and invariant amenability or non-amenability is preserved.
-Moreover the construction provides a combinatorial embedding $\pi^+$ with $\acc(G^+, \pi^+)=1$, where the restriction of $\pi^+$ to $G\leq G^+$ is $\pi$.
+Based on this we can construct the triangulation $(G^+,o^+)$ as in \cite[Theorem 2.2]{benjamini2019invariant}, the resulting $G^+$ has finite expected degree, and invariant amenability or non-amenability is preserved, and positive density of $G$ in $G^+$ is guaranteed.
+Moreover the construction provides a unimodular combinatorial embedding $\pi^+$ with $\acc(G^+, \pi^+)=1$, where the restriction of $\pi^+$ to $G\leq G^+$ is $\pi$.

-If $G^+$ had more than one end, there would be a finite induced subgraph $F$ with $(G^+) \setminus F$ having at least two infinite components.
-Since $G^+$ is triangulated (no edge can be added without violating planarity), all vertices of $(G^+) \setminus F$ that are surrounded by the same face of $F$ belong to the same connected component of $(G^+)\setminus F$.
-Consequently $F$ would have two distinct faces surrounding infinitely many points, implying $\acc(G^+, \pi+) \geq 2$. \end{proof}
+We claim $G^+$ has one end.
+If $G^+$ had more than one end, there would be a finite induced subgraph $F$ with $G^+ \setminus F$ having at least two infinite components.
+These infinite components would also have to be surrounded by distinct combinatorial faces of $F$, because $G^+$ is triangulated (no edge can be added without violating planarity).
+In fact all vertices of $G^+ \setminus F$ that are surrounded by the same combinatorial face of $F$ belong to the same connected component of $G^+\setminus F$.
+Consequently $F$ would have two distinct faces surrounding infinitely many points, implying $\acc(G^+, \pi^+) \geq 2$. \end{proof}

-\begin{proof}[Proof of Theorems \ref{thm:invariant_embedding} and \ref{thm:unimodular_embedding}] For amenable URPG's one in fact first finds an invariant embedding of finite intensity, and takes the Palm version to produce an unimodular embedding.
+\begin{proof}[Proof of Theorem \ref{thm:invariant_and_unimodular_embedding}] For amenable URPG's one in fact first finds an invariant embedding of finite intensity, and takes the Palm version to produce an unimodular embedding.
 By Proposition \ref{prop:triangularization} one can find $(G,o)$ as a positive density subgraph of an amenable planar triangulation.
-By \cite[Theorem 4.2]{benjamini2019invariant} such a triangulation can be embedded into $\R^2$ invariantly with vertices mapped onto an invariant point process of finite intensity.
+By \cite[Theorem 4.2]{benjamini2019invariant} such a triangulation can be embedded into $\R^2$ invariantly with vertices mapped onto some invariant point process of finite intensity.